sematext/docs/docs/synthetics/faq.md

 ![Configure run failure count](../images/synthetics/synthetics-faq-notifications-2.png)

 ### What is the difference between 'Consecutive Runs' and 'Alert after N Consecutive Failures' settings?
-The 'Alert after N Consecutive Failures from a Specific Location' setting is located in the **Configure Alerts** -> **Notifications** tab.
+The **Alert after N Consecutive Failures from a Specific Location** setting is located in the **Configure Alerts** -> **Notifications** tab.
 Its purpose is to withhold alerts until the monitor has failed N times consecutively before triggering an alert.
-On the other hand, the 'Consecutive Runs' setting can be found in the **General** tab.
+On the other hand, the **Consecutive Runs** setting can be found in the **General** tab.
 It does not consider the monitor as failed after N retry attempts.

+See [HTTP](./http-monitor/#configuration) or [Browser](./browser-monitor/#configuration) monitor configuration.

 ### What are the default timeouts for HTTP & Browser monitors?
 The default timeouts for the monitors are covered in their respective documentation pages, in the run environment section: